2024 United States Senate elections: Washington

 Four-term Democrat Maria Cantwell was reelected in 2018 with 58.4% of the vote.

 Emergency room physician Raul Garcia announced that he would run as a Republican.

 West Virginia

 Independent Joe Manchin, who was elected as a Democrat, was re-elected in 2018 with 49.6% of the vote.
 On November 9, 2023, Manchin announced he would not seek re-election.
 Since Manchin announced his retirement, all major outlets rated this seat as expected to flip to GOP control, which would put this seat in Republican hands for the first time in 68 years.

 Popular governor Jim Justice easily defeated U.S. representative Alex Mooney in the Republican primary.

 Wheeling mayor Glenn Elliott, who had Manchin's endorsement, defeated community organizer and U.S. Marine Corps veteran Zachary Shrewsbury and former coal executive Don Blankenship in the primary for the Democratic Party nomination.

+Due to West Virginia's heavy Republican lean, the absence of Manchin, Justice's personal popularity, and being held concurrently with a presidential race in a state in which Donald Trump was expected to win in a landslide, a Republican pickup for this seat was considered a foregone conclusion in 2024.

+Justice was sworn in as a Senator on January 14, 2025, giving elected Republicans control of both of West Virginia’s Senate seats for the first time since 1931 and giving the state an entirely Republican congressional delegation for the first time since 1923.
+(Note: Republicans held both of West Virginia's Senate seats in 1958 when Republican John Hoblitzell was appointed to continue the term of Democrat Matthew M. Neely before losing his bid to finish Neely's term in a special election the same year.)
+This was the first time since the 1956 special election that a Republican won West Virginia's Class I Senate Seat.